Strategic Repurchases and Equity Sales: Evidence from Equity Vesting Schedules

 This paper studies the strategic use and timing of share repurchases by insiders for personal gain.
-Specifically I examine whether firms increase repurchase activity to support stock prices around CEO personal equity sales.
-Because equity sales are endogenously determined with repurchases, I instrument for equity sales using equity vesting schedules.
-Using grant level compensation data and a hand-collected sample of monthly repurchases, I find a positive, plausibly causal relationship between CEO equity sales and share repurchases.
-Equity vesting is strongly positively correlated with equity sales but vesting schedules are established well in advance and thus unrelated to current market and firm conditions.
-However, executives do not appear to be destroying shareholder value.
-The results indicate managerial self-interest motivates a subset of share repurchases.
+Using grant level compensation data and a hand-collected sample of monthly repurchases, I find a positive causal relation between CEO equity sales and share repurchases.
+I identify the relation using the vesting schedule of equity grants as an instrument for equity sales.
+This behavior is stronger when the CEO is chairman of the board but otherwise is persistent across firm characteristics.
+However, these repurchases do not appear to destroy shareholder value.
+The results indicate CEO contracts motivate the timing of share repurchases.

-Keywords: Share repurchase; share buyback; payout policy; option and stock grants; equity vesting; CEO incentives; managerial self interest
+Keywords: Share repurchase; share buyback; payout policy; option and stock grants; equity vesting; equity compensation CEO incentives and myopia.

 JEL Classification: G14, G30, G35, M12